 MP for Doncaster Central

-Sally Jameson is a Labour (Co-op) MP for Doncaster Central, first elected in 2024.
-She currently serves on the committee for the Secure 16 to 19 Academies Bill (since 26 June 2025) and has previously sat on the Victims and Courts Bill and Public Authorities (Fraud, Error and Recovery) Bill committees, indicating involvement in education and justice issues.
-Her voting pattern sits in the centre-left of the Labour spectrum.
+Sally Jameson is the Labour (Co-op) MP for Doncaster Central, first elected in 2024.
+She serves on parliamentary committees, including work on the Secure 16 to 19 Academies Bill, and has previously sat on committees for the Victims and Courts Bill and the Public Authorities (Fraud, Error and Recovery) Bill.
+The available data does not include details of her professional background prior to Parliament.

 Generated 21 February 2026